Aliases for RBBP4 Gene

 GeneCards Summary for RBBP4 Gene

-RBBP4 (Retinoblastoma Binding Protein 4) is a Protein Coding gene.
-Diseases associated with RBBP4 include Retinoblastoma and Intermediate Charcot-Marie-Tooth Neuropathy.
-Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include RNA polymerase II core promoter proximal region sequence-specific DNA binding and histone deacetylase binding.
-An important paralog of this gene is RFWD2.
+RBBP4 (RB Binding Protein 4, Chromatin Remodeling Factor) is a Protein Coding gene.
+Diseases associated with RBBP4 include Retinoblastoma.
+Among its related pathways are Cellular Senescence (REACTOME) and Regulation of TP53 Activity.
+Gene Ontology (GO) annotations related to this gene include RNA polymerase II proximal promoter sequence-specific DNA binding and histone deacetylase binding.
+An important paralog of this gene is RBBP7.